marihachi/carol-js/README.md

 # carol-js
 A small tool for building regular expressions.

-We build a RegExp object by combining functions.
+- We build a RegExp object by combining functions.
+- It allows you to maintain the readability of complex regular expressions.
+- The size of the distributed .js file is less than 3KB!
-We only support ES modules.
+- We only support ES modules.

 ## Example
 ```js